The Scientist and the Philosopher

 Eight years after Camus, that genius would make his own trip to Stockholm to receive the Nobel Prize in Physiology or Medicine, along with his close colleagues François Jacob and André Lwoff.

 Each of the four men’s respective prizes recognized exceptional creativity, but they also marked triumphs over great odds.
 The adventure to which Camus referred in his letter began many years earlier, in a very dark and dangerous time.
 So dangerous, in fact, that the chances each of these men would have even lived to see those latter days, let alone to ascend to such heights, were remote.

 This is the story of that adventure.
 It is a story of the transformation of ordinary lives into exceptional lives by extraordinary events—of courage in the face of overwhelming adversity, the flowering of creative genius, deep friendship, and of profound concern for and insight into the human condition.

 Excerpted from Brave Genius: A Scientist, a Philosopher, and Their Daring Adventures from the French Resistance to the Nobel Prize, by Sean B. Carroll.
 Copyright © 2013 by Sean B. Carroll.
 Published by Crown Publishers, an imprint of the Crown Publishing Group, a division of Random House LLC, a Penguin Random House Company.

-Sean B. Carroll is the author of Brave Genius: A Scientist, a Philosopher, and Their Daring Adventures from the French Resistance to the Nobel Prize (Crown, 2013); vice president of science education at the Howard Hughes Medical Institute; and professor of molecular biology and genetics at the University of Wisconsin, Madison in Madison, Wisconsin.
+Sean B. Carroll is the author of The Serengeti Rules: The Quest to Discover How Life Works And Why It Matters (Princeton University Press, 2016).
+He’s also the vice president of science education at the Howard Hughes Medical Institute and professor of molecular biology and genetics at the University of Wisconsin, Madison in Madison, Wisconsin.